influxdata/docs-v2/content/influxdb/v2/install/upgrade/v1-to-v2/automatic-upgrade.md

 > GRANT READ ON <database> TO "<username>"
 ```

-InfluxDB {{< current-version >}} only grants admin privileges to the primary user set up during the InfluxDB {{< current-version >}} upgrade.
+InfluxDB {{< current-version >}} only grants admin privileges to the primary user
+set up during the InfluxDB {{< current-version >}} upgrade.
-This provides you with the opportunity to reassess who to grant admin permissions when setting up InfluxDB {{< current-version >}}.
+This provides you the opportunity to reassess who to grant admin permissions to
+when setting up InfluxDB {{< current-version >}}.

 ### Dashboards

-You can continue to use your existing dashboards and visualization tools with InfluxDB {{< current-version >}} via the [1.x read compatibility API](/influxdb/v2/reference/api/influxdb-1x/).
+You can continue to use your existing dashboards and visualization tools with
+InfluxDB {{< current-version >}} via the [1.x `/query` compatibility API](/influxdb/v2/reference/api/influxdb-1x/query/).
-The upgrade process creates [DBRP mappings](/influxdb/v2/reference/api/influxdb-1x/dbrp/) to ensure existing users can execute InfluxQL queries with the appropriate permissions.
+The upgrade process creates [DBRP mappings](/influxdb/v2/reference/api/influxdb-1x/dbrp/)
+to ensure existing users can execute InfluxQL queries with the appropriate permissions.

 However, if your dashboard tool is configured using a user with admin permissions,
 you will need to create a new read-only user with the appropriate database permissions *before* upgrading.
-This new username and password combination should be used within the data source configurations to continue to provide read-only access to the underlying data.
+This new username and password combination should be used within the data source
+configurations to continue to provide read-only access to the underlying data.

 Ensure your dashboards are all functioning before upgrading.